dream-lab/VIoLET/README.md

 Sanity check script verfies the following three parameters:
 1. Bandwidth - bandwidth is measured by performing **iperf** between two devices in the given network.
 2. Latency - latency is measured using **fping** command.
-3. Gateway routing - Traffic for Devices in a private network to the internet are routed through the gateway device.
-This is verified using **traceroute**
+3. Gateway routing - Internet traffic of private network devices are routed through the respective gateway device.
+This is verified using **traceroute** command.
 To run the sanity check use **sanity.py** which takes network name as the command line arguement.
 ```sh
 docker network ls